Charles Gordon Hopkins: Personal life

 In 1856, Hopkins helped his eldest brother Manley Hopkins acquire an appointment by Kamehameha IV as the Hawaiian Consul-General in London, a post he held until his death in 1897.
 One of Manley's sons was the poet Gerard Manley Hopkins.

 In his capacity as a royal favorite and agent of the king, Hopkins acquired lands for ranching at Kahuku on the windward side of the island of Oahu from the royal crown lands.
 The Euro-American community, especially the American Protestant missionaries, disapproved of Hopkins close association with the Hawaiians and his private life.
 Hopkins had a son Charles Louis Kamohoalii Hopkins (1853–1918) out of wedlock with a Hawaiian woman.
 The woman and her husband were working as servants and living with Hopkins at the time.

 Later life and death

 On November 17, 1867, Hopkins left Hawaii on a steamer for New York.
 He returned to England by 1868 and spent his latter life in Toulon, in southern France where he died in 1886.
-All of his private correspondence with his family were lost or destroyed.
+All of his private correspondence with his family was lost or destroyed.

 His son would serve as deputy-marshal and later marshal of the Hawaiian Kingdom during the reign of King Kalākaua, and in his capacity as marshal, proclaimed the accession of Queen Liliuokalani in 1891.
 He was elected as a member of the House of Nobles in 1892–93 succeeding Edward C. MacFarlane.
 He served one terms as police justice of Oahu and was later Hawaiian interpreter for the legislature and circuit courts of the Territory of Hawaii.